 In the above screenshot you can see on the right side snapshot there are ads that appear at the top and on the left sidebar.
 The left side however has empty space where these ads would normally load.

 You can also add in your own entries to the blacklist if you find any that doesn’t get blocked.

 The effectiveness of this method does have issues.
 DNS filtering offers a very ‘crude’ method of filtering.
 It will not remove white spaces left behind or in some cases the frame where ads would normally be placed may appear broken like in the following screenshot:

-In conclusion Pi-hole providers a great way to filter advertisements on your local network and opens up a lot more opportunities for finer network traffic control.
+Pi-hole providers a great way to filter advertisements on your local network and opens up a lot more opportunities for finer network traffic control.
 In a future post I may cover how to connect a small OLED screen to your PI to display statistics and device information.
 Until then happy ad blocking!

 Links & Resources